-PICTURED BELOW - REDMOND BICYCLE OFFICERS
+PICTURED BELOW - REDMOND POLICE OFFICERS

 The Department converted the neighborhood resource officer team to a year-round bicycle team.
 The bicycle team works with the City's homeless outreach resources to become key pillars of our policing strategy in Redmond.
 This includes successful partnerships with the King County Community Court Program and the Community Resource Center.
 The partnership between the City and the Together Center is a valuable asset that brings unified resources to the community in a manner unique to Redmond.
 In 2018, the City procured a grant to fund an embedded mental health professional to bolster police patrol response to persons experiencing a mental health crisis.
-In 2020, that position was made a full-time resource for the department.
 In 2018, the Department also launched the Community Equity Action Team to help inform the Police Department on matters important to those who have typically been underrepresented or under-served in our community.
 As challenges that face our city continue to emerge, we continue to adapt as a department to meet these challenges, seizing them as opportunities to improve the organization's Stakeholder Process.